box/box-developer-changelog/2023-04-20-box-sign-templates.md

 You can then use this information to initiate template-based sign requests.
 ## Where to get support

-Should you have any issues or need further guidance, please post a request to our [developer forum][3] for any help needed.
+Should you have any issues or need further guidance, post a request to our [developer forum][3] for any help needed.

 [1]: e://get-templates